arusahni/lolologist/README.md

 lolologist
 ==========

-A python-based tool that generates an image macro from your webcam whenever you commit to a git repository.
+A python-based tool that automatically generates an image macro from your webcam whenever you commit to a git repository.
 Inspired by [lolcommits](https://github.com/mroth/lolcommits).

 Installing
 ------------